- Home

 After several decades at work, it’s understandable that by now, you will have certain salary expectations.
 But there’s no need to put it down on paper straight away.
 Our advice is always to leave this out, unless you’ve been specifically asked to specify salary expectations.
 In this case, write down that you’re ‘flexible’ with the view of negotiating your salary later.

-Setting your price too high before an employer has even had the chance to meet you, might instantly put them off and encourage them to move straight to the next candidate that’s specified a lower salary.
+Setting your price too high before an employer has even had the chance to meet you might instantly put them off and encourage them to move straight to the next candidate that’s specified a lower salary.

 Check your presentation

-The presentation of your cover letter (and of your CV for that matter) will speak volumes to future employers.
-Companies receive hundreds of CV’s and cover letters, so you’ll want to keep yours clear and concise.
-If it’s any longer than a page, it’s likely the reader will get bored and move onto the next letter.
+The presentation of your cover letter (and of your CV, for that matter) will speak volumes to future employers.
+Companies receive hundreds of CVs and cover letters, so you’ll want to keep yours clear and concise.
+If it’s any longer than a page, it’s likely the reader will get bored and move on to the next letter.

 Your letter should grab the attention of whoever picks it up, but only because of what you’ve chosen to write, not how you’ve chosen to display it.
-It’s best to stick to a classic black font and avoid using images or bold colours that will subtract from the written content of your letter.
+It’s best to stick to a classic black font and avoid using images or bold colours that will detract from the written content of your letter.

 End on a positive note